 Single-wrapped bread retains quality in the freezer for up to a month.
 For a longer storage period, like a couple of months, you need to double wrap it.

 Bread easily keeps for 3 months in the freezer, possibly much more if it’s a quality loaf that you wrapped well.
+The same is true for similar baked goods, such as hamburger buns (here’s how to freeze hamburger buns).

 Please remember that bread will never spoil in the freezer, but after like half a year, its quality might be noticeable worse than when you first froze it.